-For the scalability test, we replicated the query data set of 128 files (with 100 sequences in each), one to six times to create input data sets for the experiments, ensuring the linear scalability of the workload across them.
+For the scalability experiment, we replicated a query data set of 128 files (with 100 sequences in each file), one to six times to create input data sets for the experiments, ensuring the linear scalability of the workload across data sets.
 Even though the larger data sets are replicated, the base 128-file data set is inhomogeneous.
-The Hadoop-BLAST tests were performed on an iDataplex cluster, in which each node had two 4-core CPUs (Intel Xeon CPU E5410 2.33GHz) and 16 GB memory and was interconnected using Gigabit Ethernet.
-DryadLINQ tests were performed on a Windows HPC cluster with 16 cores (AMD Opteron 2.3 Ghz) and 16 GB of memory per node.
-16 High-CPU-Extra-Large instances were used for the EC2 testing and 16 Large instances were used for the Azure testing.
+The Hadoop-BLAST tests were performed on an iDataplex cluster, in which each node had two four-core CPUs (Intel Xeon CPU E5410 2.33 GHz; Intel Corp., Santa Clara, CA, USA) and 16 GB memory and was inter-connected using Gigabit Ethernet.
+DryadLINQ tests were performed on a Windows HPC cluster with 16 cores (AMD Opteron 2.3 GHz; AMD Inc., Sunnywale, CA, USA) and 16 GB of memory per node.
+Sixteen HCXL instances were used for the EC2 testing, and 16 Large instances were used for the Azure testing.

-Figure 10 depicts the absolute parallel efficiency of the distributed BLAST implementations, while Figure 11 depicts the average time to process a single query file in a single core.
-From those figures, we can conclude that all four implementations exhibit near-linear scalability with comparable performance (within 20% efficiency), while BLAST on Windows environments (Azure and DryadLINQ) exhibit the better overall efficiency.
-The limited memory of the High-CPU-Extra-Large (HCXL) instances shared across 8 workers performing different BLAST computations may have contributed to the relatively low efficiency of EC2 BLAST implementation.
-According to figure 8, use of EC2 High-Memory-Quadruple-Extra-Large instances would have given better performance than HCXL instances, but at a much higher cost.
-The amortized cost to process 768100 queries using ClassicCloud-BLAST was ~10\$ using EC2 and ~12.50\$ using Azure.
+Figure 10 depicts the absolute parallel efficiency of the distributed BLAST implementations, whereas Figure 11 depicts the average time to process a single query file in a single core.
+From those figures, we can conclude that all four implementations exhibit near-linear scalability with comparable performance (within 20% efficiency), whereas BLAST on Windows environments (Azure and DryadLINQ) exhibit the better overall efficiency.
+The limited memory of the HCXL instances shared across eight workers performing different BLAST computations may have contributed to the relatively low efficiency of EC2 BLAST implementation.
+According to Figure 6, the use of EC2 HM4XL instances would have given better performance than HCXL instances but at a much higher cost.
+The amortized cost to process 768 files \times 100 queries in each file using Classic Cloud BLAST was \sim \$10 using EC2 and \sim \$12.50 using Azure.